humhub/humhub/protected/humhub/docs/guide/developer/modules.md

-While module class level configurations are handy for values which are not changed that often, you may should consider using [Settings and Configurations](settings.md) in combination with the `Module::getConfigUrl()` to implement a admin configuration.
+While module class level configurations are handy for values which are not changed that often, you may should consider using [Settings and Configurations](settings.md) in combination with the `Module::getConfigUrl()` to implement an admin configuration.

 #### Module Settings

 The `Module::getConfigUrl()` can be used to set a module configuration view.
-Once this function is implemented an `Configure` button will be added to your module within the module overview section.
+Once this function is implemented a `Configure` button will be added to your module within the module overview section.

-The controller handling your configuration should extend [[humhub\modules\admin\components\Controller]].
+Your config controller should extend [[humhub\modules\admin\components\Controller]].
 Refer to the [Settings and Configurations](settings.md) in order to learn how to save global or container related settings.

 [ContentContainerModules](#use-of-contentcontainermodule) provide a `getContentContainerConfigUrl()` function respectively.